-- (1) Early stage researchers matriculated in the 2022/2023 academic year or later shall be paid the minimum salary at least in the amount of the gross monthly salary established by the Ministry of Education and Research in the funding agreement proportionally to the workload. - (2) The salary costs shall be covered as follows: - 1) up to 75% of the minimum salary labour costs by the early stage researcher salary support fund during the nominal duration of studies proportionally to the doctoral candidate's workload.
-The salary of an early stage researcher shall not be covered by the support fund after the end of the nominal duration of studies; - 2) at least 25% of the minimum salary labour costs by the structural unit of the principal supervisor or, by agreement, another structural unit during the nominal duration of studies and thereafter 100% of the abovementioned minimum salary. - 3) The proportion of the minimum salary covered by the early stage researcher salary support fund and the structural unit shall be paid on a monthly basis. - (3) In projects that involve early stage researchers and are subject to an own contribution requirement, the own contribution can be partially or fully covered by the early stage researcher salary support fund.
-The share of own contribution covered by the support fund shall be calculated based on the minimum salary rate specified in subsection (1) of this section and the applicable principles provided for in subsection (2) of this section. [entry into force 23.01.2024]
+- (1) Early stage researchers matriculated in the 2022/2023 academic year or later shall be paid the minimum salary at least in the amount of the gross monthly salary established by the Ministry of Education and Research in the funding agreement proportionally to the workload. - (2) The salary costs shall be covered as follows: - up to 75% of the minimum salary labour costs by the early stage researcher salary support fund during the nominal duration of studies proportionally to the doctoral candidate's workload.
+The salary of an early stage researcher shall not be covered by the support fund after the end of the nominal duration of studies; - 2) at least 25% of the minimum salary labour costs by the structural unit of the principal supervisor or, by agreement, another structural unit during the nominal duration of studies and thereafter 100% of the abovementioned minimum salary. - 3) The proportion of the minimum salary covered by the early stage researcher salary support fund and the structural unit shall be paid on a monthly basis. - (3) In the case of projects aimed at the development of doctoral studies requiring own contribution, the salary of the early stage researcher may be covered by the support fund to the extent of the own contribution, taking into account the provisions set out in clauses (2) 1)-3)